plgd-dev/doc/content/en/tutorials/ocf-conformance-testing.md

 ---
-title: 'OCF Cloud API for Cloud Services'
+title: 'OCF Conformance Testing'
-description: 'How to validate conformance to OCF Cloud API for Cloud Services?'
+description: 'How to validate conformance to OCF C2C and D2C API?'
-date: '2021-11-10'
+date: '2021-12-11'
-lastmod: '2021-11-11'
+lastmod: '2021-12-11'
-categories: [features]
+categories: [tutorials, ctt]
-keywords: ['OCF conformance', 'tutorial']
+keywords: ['OCF conformance', 'tutorial', 'CTT tool']
 menu:
   docs:
-    parent: features
+    parent: tutorials
-    weight: 10
+    weight: 60
 toc: true
 ---

-The OCF Cloud API for Cloud Services is a set of well-defined APIs used for device information retrieval, update and event subscription between two OCF Cloud instances.
-The [full specification](https://openconnectivity.org/specs/OCF_Cloud_API_For_Cloud_Services_Specification_v2.2.4.pdf) is available at The Open Connectivity Foundation (OCF) website.

-Plgd.dev services `cloud2cloud-gateway` and `cloud2cloud-connector` provide an implementation of the APIs.
+The [Open Connectivity Foundation](https://openconnectivity.org) (OCF) is a global, member-driven technical standard development organization.
+Its [500+ members](https://openconnectivity.org/foundation/membership-list/) are working to enable trust, interoperability, and secure communication between IP-connected IoT devices and services.
+It does this by fostering collaboration between stakeholders across the IoT ecosystem to deliver the freely-available [ISO/IEC specifications](https://openconnectivity.org/developer/specifications/), including the Secure IP Device Framework, its [open-source reference implementation](https://openconnectivity.org/technology/), and an industry-recognized [certification program](https://openconnectivity.org/certification).

+The OCF Certification Program includes conformance testing to ensure robust and secure connectivity, and to help manufacturers create products that “just work” with other OCF Certified IoT devices regardless of their form factors, operating systems, service providers or transports.

+The plgd hub, reference implementation of [OCF Device to Cloud Services](https://openconnectivity.org/specs/OCF_Device_To_Cloud_Services_Specification_v2.2.4.pdf) and [OCF Cloud API for Cloud Services](https://openconnectivity.org/specs/OCF_Cloud_API_For_Cloud_Services_Specification_v2.2.4.pdf) specifications is automatically tested with the OCF Conformance Test Tool (CTT) what guaruantees interoperability between OCF Certified IoT devices and Clouds.

+If you are user of the plgd hub, interested in the OCF Certification, this tutorial will guide you on how to execute required OCF test cases.

 To validate conformance OCF uses a Windows-based application called Conformance Test Tool (CTT).
 To succeed with the validation you must have a correctly set up environment and configuration file for CTT.
 The following sections will explain all the necessary steps.

-## Validating Target Cloud conformance with Conformance Test Tool
+## Validating C2C Target Cloud Conformance

 The environment used in this tutorial consists of the following parts: